Sarah-Bue/lonely-galaxy/README.md

 ### Destinations Page
 ![Destinations Image](assets/readme-files/destinations-example.png)
 - The Destinations page is the only page without a banner or main image.
 Instead, it contains cards for each possible destination.
 - The cards are made up of an image of the planetary view at the top, followed by some information about this destination.
-At the bottom of the card, a link will take clients to the Bookings page.
+At the bottom of the card, a link takes clients to the Bookings page.
 - Each card is fully responsive and easy to edit or replicate in case destinations change or more destinations are added.

 ### Bookings Page